Dick Williams: Minor leagues

+Major leagues

+From 1951 to 1954 and 1956, Williams was called up to the Brooklyn Dodgers.
+He never played in more than 36 games for the Dodgers during any of those seasons, and never had more than 71 plate appearances in a season.

-Williams signed his first professional contract with the Brooklyn Dodgers in 1947, and played his first major league game with Brooklyn in 1951.
+Williams played his first major league game with Brooklyn in 1951.
 A right-handed batter and thrower, Williams was listed as 6 ft tall and 190 lb.
-Initially an outfielder, he separated a shoulder attempting to make a diving catch on August 25, 1952; he missed the rest of the season and permanently weakened his throwing arm.
+Initially an outfielder, he separated a shoulder attempting to make a diving catch on August 25, 1952.
+Williams missed the rest of the season and the injury permanently weakened his throwing arm.
 As a result, he learned to play several positions (he was frequently a first baseman and third baseman) and became a notorious "bench jockey" in order to keep his major league job.
-He appeared in 1,023 games over 13 seasons with the Dodgers, Baltimore Orioles, Cleveland Indians, Kansas City Athletics and Boston Red Sox.
-Williams posted a career batting average of .260; his 768 hits included 70 home runs, 157 doubles and 12 triples.
-In the field, he appeared in 456 games in the outfield, 257 at third base, and 188 at first.
+Over his five years in Brooklyn, Williams played in only 112 games with 224 at bats.
+The Dodgers waived him on June 25, 1956 and he was claimed by the Baltimore Orioles.

 He was a favorite of Paul Richards, who acquired Williams four different times between 1956 and 1962 when Richards was a manager or general manager with Baltimore and the Houston Colt .45s.
-One such transaction occurred on April 12, 1961 when Williams was traded along with Dick Hall from the Athletics to the Orioles for Chuck Essegian and Jerry Walker.
-He never played for Houston; he was acquired in an off-season "paper transaction" on October 12, 1962, then traded to the Red Sox for another outfielder, Carroll Hardy, on December 10.
+One such transaction occurred on April 12, 1961, when Williams was traded along with Dick Hall from the Athletics to the Orioles for Chuck Essegian and Jerry Walker.
+He never played for Houston; he was acquired in an off-season "paper transaction" on October 12, 1962, then traded to the Boston Red Sox for another outfielder, Carroll Hardy, on December 10.

+Williams played his most games for any one team in his five years as an Oriole (447), hitting 25 home runs and batting .255 in 1,417 at bats.
+Of greater significance may have been Richards's influence on Williams as a future manager.
+Like Bragan, with patience and down to the most minute detail, Richards would take days teaching all of his players the most fundamental aspects of the game, and how to handle each situation they might face on offense and defense.